See the date when you start earning for yourself.

 If illness stops your income, even a short gap can hurt.
 Income Protection can help cover essentials.

-See Income Protection optionsWeCovr's Tax Freedom Day calculator helps UK taxpayers estimate when they start earning for themselves, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+See Income Protection optionsWeCovr's Tax Freedom Day calculator helps UK taxpayers estimate when they start earning for themselves, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance. across protection products.
 WeCovr also supports private medical insurance UK planning, while this guide explains the concept.

 The calculator estimates the number of days you effectively work to cover tax based on your effective tax rate.